DFT modelling of stacking faults in hexagonal and cubic GaN: Introduction

 \section{Introduction}

 III-V nitrides are increasingly important in electronic and optoelectronic devices \cite{ding2018improving,ito2007simple}.
-These applications are affected by a number of material problems, mostly due to the lack of suitable substrates on which the materials are grown.
-Growth on mismatched substrates causes the epilayers to contain a very high concentration of extended defects, i.e., stacking faults, up to five orders of magnitude higher than in other materials used for optoelectronic devices \cite{lester1995high}.
-Although most commercial GaN devices are based on the stable $c$-oriented wurtzite (wz) GaN, these materials present a strong piezoelectric effect in the [0001] direction \cite{barchuk2011diffuse}.
-As a result of this phenomenon, band bending occurs through the quantum confined Stark effect \cite{bernardini1997spontaneous, morkocc1999material}.
+These applications are affected by a number of material problems, mostly due to the lack of cost-effective suitable substrates on which the materials are grown.
+Growth on mismatched substrates causes the epilayers to contain a very high concentration of extended defects, principally dislocations in c-type wz GaN \cite{lester1995high,moram2009origin} and stacking faults in non-polar oriented wz \cite{Haberlen:2010jw,zakharov2005structural}.
+Most commercial GaN devices are based on the stable $c$-oriented wurtzite (wz) GaN, which shows a spontaneous polarisation; moreover, in the strained heterostructures required for devices, piezoelectric polarisation is induced \cite{tawfik2014stress}.
+As a result of this phenomenon, band bending occurs through the quantum confined Stark effect (QCSE) \cite{bernardini1997spontaneous, morkocc1999material}.

-Through epitaxial growth of GaN films on cubic substrates, a metastable cubic zincblende (zb) structure can be stabilized \cite{trampert1997direct,ito2007simple}, which is not polar like the wz phase, reducing the issues for optoelectronic devices.
-Recent studies show that, due to the absence of polarization fields and the lower band gap compared to wz GaN, zb GaN shows higher efficiency in longer wavelength emission (green, amber, red) \cite{binks2022cubic}.
-The stacking faults in zb GaN can be treated as wz insertions in a zb matrix \cite{binks2022cubic} which modify the optical properties of cubic GaN films and propagate into active layers.
+Through epitaxial growth of GaN films on cubic substrates, a metastable cubic zincblende (zb) structure can be stabilized \cite{yang1996initial,trampert1997direct,ito2007simple}, which is not polar like the wz phase, providing a potential improvement in issues associated with the QCSE that occur in wz optoelectronic devices.
+Recent studies show that, due to the absence of polarization fields and the lower band gap compared to wz GaN, zb GaN may show higher efficiency in longer wavelength emission (green, amber, red) \cite{Church:2021hk}.
+The stacking faults in zb GaN are often considered as wz insertions in a zb matrix \cite{binks2022cubic} which modify the optical properties of zb GaN films and propagate into active layers (though we show here that this model is not correct).
 In quantum wells and electron blocking layers, the segregation of alloying elements has been observed at stacking faults, leading to the formation of quantum wires and polarized emission \cite{ding2020alloy}.
-The SFs have been shown to facilitate electronic confinement and induce spontaneous ordering in p-type systems \cite{liliental1999spontaneous,schmidt2002stacking}.